 Thank you for all the sweet comments about Purely Fit Life!
 We are excited (and a little nervous) to get things rolling for it.
-You will also start to see some changes happening here on purelytwins from design and some new blog post ideas.
-Hopefully making our readers experience better.
+You will also start to see some changes happening here on purelytwins from the design to some new blog post ideas.
+Hopefully making our readers’ experience better.

 It was the happiest moment yesterday for us Both of us were so excited to eat this but more excited to share it here with all of you!
 We have played around with different versions too.
 Each one tasting fairly similar yet a little different.

 Perfect way to work the full body in just under 20 minutes.

 Lori: I workout each day to feel stronger!
 Over the years I always felt strong during my workouts or daily activities, but these past few months I have been feeling even stronger than I ever have before.
 That strength comes from the inside as well.
 Each day I am eager to workout because I love the way it makes me feel.

 After a good workout I enjoyed a nice vegetable juice.